 When to fly

-Weather in Southampton remains relatively mild throughout the year, though the warmest months are generally June, July, August and September.
-If you’re looking to avoid the crowds, the off-seasons of March to May and October to November are the perfect time to book cheap flights and visit.
+Weather in Southampton remains relatively mild throughout the year, though the warmest months are generally June, July, August and September, making Southampton flights more expensive.
+If you’re looking to avoid the crowds, the off-seasons of March to May and October to November are the perfect time to book cheap flights to Southampton.

 The Southampton boat show is one of the two key annual boat shows in the UK, alongside the London Boat show.
 Taking place in September, it is a major 10-day event attracting a large amount of residents and visitors with more than 130,000 individuals attending each year to come and enjoy the show.
 It is now a festival of boating fun for all the family to experience as it is now offering an additional 500 exhibitions to get involved in such as boatbuilding, tribute concerts and the Southampton Boat Show eye.

-The Southampton Mela is a remarkable 1-day festival in July that celebrates multicultural music and dance.
+There a many reasons to take a cheap flight to Southampton, including The Southampton Mela a remarkable 1-day festival in July that celebrates multicultural music and dance.
 The festival has been running since 2005 and is a fun free event for the whole family to get involved in.
 Previous years have seen entertainment from variety of musical styles such as Indian Classical and Bollywood to Flamenco and Bhangra.
 From 12 noon through to 9pm Hoglands Park sees crowds gather to enjoy a day of culture and fun.

 The Romans may have been the first to lay claim to this seaside town, but Southampton today is a pure reflection of English culture.
 Filled with theatres, museums and art galleries, this port town enjoys a constant influx of cosmopolitan culture, thanks to international influence and a hearty population of university students.
 Apart from flying to Southampton, many visitors are arriving or leaving by cruise ship, as Southampton is one of the largest ports of call in Northern Europe, and it is worthy of a day or two addition to any cruise itinerary.